toddlawton/toddlawton.github.io/_posts/2014-09-04-lcd-weather-display.md

 ```

 The weather data in the response can now be stored in variables to be sent to the LCD screen.
 When you've got all of the data you need, call a function to execute the display loop.
-As a classic StarCraft fan, I called my function fireItUp().
+I called my function fireItUp().

 We'll pass any Kelvin measurements through our utility functions depending on the temperature format variable set at the top, or throw an error if the format is invalid.